SchrodingerandDoraemon/Notes/Java/antra_java.md

 Dependency inversion principle:
 One should "depend upon abstractions, [not] concretions."

+### JVM monitor
+Java Mission Control is the recommended one by Oracle.

 ### Other Java
  .class is not compulsory to be the same as .java
  ```